chinamike65/hugo-tuolesi/content/book6/book6en.md

 How to generate bodhicitta?
 There are two ways to generate bodhicitta, seven-factor karma and self-exchange.
 Let's talk about the seven-factor karma first.

-1. The Seven Branches of Karma Generate Bodhicitta Bodhicitta is generated through seven steps to generate bodhicitta, so it is called seven.
+1. The Seven Branches of Karma Generate Bodhicitta

+Bodhicitta is generated through seven steps to generate bodhicitta, so it is called seven.

 Except for the first step, each step has a causal relationship with the previous steps, so it is called Bodhicitta.

 112

-1. Recognize that all living beings in the six realms are their own mothers Before cultivating the Bodhicitta of the Seven Branches of Karma, one must cultivate the mind of equality.
+1. Recognize that all living beings in the six realms are our own mothers

+Before cultivating the Bodhicitta of the Seven Branches of Karma, one must cultivate the mind of equality.

 What is equanimity, that is, whether it is to look at the enemy or relatives and friends, there must be an equanimity, and there should be no greed or hatred.

-Without equality, everything is done for the sake of relatives and friends, and it is impossible to save sentient beings in the six realms, because the sentient beings in the six realms include their own enemies, grievances and creditors.
+Without equanimity, everything is done for the sake of relatives and friends, and it is impossible to save sentient beings in the six realms, because the sentient beings in the six realms include their own enemies, grievances and creditors.

-After you have a mind of equality, you can cultivate the bodhicitta of the seven branches of cause and effect.
-First of all, you must recognize that all sentient beings in the six realms are mothers.
+After you have a mind of equanimity, you can cultivate the bodhicitta of the seven branches of cause and effect.
+First of all, you must recognize that all sentient beings in the six realms are our mothers.

-How to identify it?
-We have been reincarnated countless times in reincarnation, and the number of reincarnations is more than the sand in the universe.
-Every reincarnation has a mother.
-Therefore, all beings in the six realms have been our mothers when we were reincarnated.
+How to identify them?

+We have been reborn countless times, and the number of reincarnations is more than all the sand grains in the universe.
+Every rebirth has a mother.
+Therefore, all beings in the six realms have been our mothers at some time when we were reborn.

-And not only have they been once or twice, but sentient beings in the six realms have been our parents countless times, even if they are not mothers in this life, they are also mothers in past lives.
+And not only have we been once or twice, but sentient beings in the six realms have been our parents countless times, even if they are not mothers in this life, they were still mothers in past lives.

-The most basic of the bodhisattva way is to recognize that all beings in the six realms are mothers, which is the foundation of bodhicitta.
+The most basic of the bodhisattva way is to recognize that all beings in the six realms are our mothers, which is the foundation of bodhicitta.

 113

 2. I miss my mother

 Since it is a mother, how much kindness is my biological mother to us, and sentient beings in the six realms also have the same kindness to us.

 3. Repay mother's kindness

 After thinking about my mother's kindness, I think about how to repay my mother's kindness.

 The best way to repay the mother's kindness is to guide all sentient beings like a mother into Buddhism and let her practice the Dharma.
 In this way, at least later generations will not fall into the evil realm.

 4. Show mercy

 What we often recite, "May all sentient beings be blessed with happiness and the cause of happiness," is the act of loving kindness.

 To all sentient beings, express the kindness of a mother to her son, and may all sentient beings always have happiness and the cause of happiness.

 5. Sympathy

 "May all sentient beings be free from suffering and the causes of suffering", which is to express compassion.

 All sentient beings in the six realms have great suffering.
 The causes of these sufferings are afflictions and karma.
 We must think in our hearts that every sentient being can be free from suffering and the causes of suffering forever.
 This is to show compassion.